xbeat/Machine-Learning/README.md

 Reproducibility Problem Keep a log of actions when the bug appears to recreate conditions

+## Handling Dropout Regularization in Neural Networks

+Introduction to Dropout

+Dropout is a regularization technique that helps prevent overfitting in neural networks by randomly deactivating a proportion of neurons during training.
+This forces the network to learn more robust features that are useful in conjunction with many different random subsets of neurons.

 ## Linear Regression Implementation from Scratch

 Linear Regression Implementation from Scratch